Photo: Twin Arrows: Water is Life (Some rights reserved)

 There are other holidays and commemorations of the world’s Indigenous Peoples including August 9, the United Nations’ International Day of the World’s Indigenous People / Día Internacional de los Pueblos Indígenas / Journée internationale des peuples autochtonesa.

 Planeta.com embeds and spotlights Indigenous culture and tourism throughout our website.
 We acknowledge traditional owners, and amplify Indigenous voices around the world.
 We take travel and tourism seriously as means of experiential education and have led workshops with the Convention on Biological Diversity, Australia Aboriginal Tourism Association, Native Innovation, and Oaxaca tourism.
-We celebrate 2019 as the International Year of Indigenous Languages and are updating links to linguistic resources.
+We celebrate the 2022-2032 International Decade of Indigenous Languages and are updating links to linguistic resources.